 - To produce scientifically literate life-long learners with the curiosity to continue expanding their knowledge long after they have left our classrooms.

 Spanish is offered from Pre-K 3 through AP.
-French and Latin are offered from 6th grade through AP.
-In the sixth grade, students take one-quarter of French, Spanish, and Latin.
-Beginning in 7th grade they select their language of choice to continue in the Upper School.
+French is offered from 5/6th grade through AP.
+Latin is offered from 5/6th grade to AP and DIS V & VI.
+In the fifth or sixth grade, beginning this year, students take one-quarter of French, Spanish, and Latin.
+Beginning in 6/7th grade students select their language of choice to continue in the Upper School.

-Chinese is offered as an enrichment class (elective credit and counts toward GPA) for Upper School FLEX as well as continuing to be offered to Lower and Middle School students as an after-school enrichment course.
+Ancient Greek is offered as an elective to higher-level Latin students.
+Chinese is offered as an enrichment class (elective credit and counts toward GPA) for Upper School FLEX and continues to be offered to Lower and Middle School students as an after-school enrichment course.

 In view of the globalism of our current world and the international job opportunities available, the acquisition of another language is a critical asset for today’s youth.
 This skill should afford a competitive edge for those vying for a position in any job market.

-The study of any foreign language must include much more than a limited lexicon and a body of rules; it must include attitudes, ideas, behaviors according to culture patterns, and in short, all that comprises a “people."
+Studying any foreign language must include much more than a limited lexicon and a body of rules; it must include attitudes, ideas, behaviors according to culture patterns, and all that comprises a “people."

 AP Computer Science A